Keyboard shortcuts

 QMD not available

-1. Install QMD if needed: npm install -g --ignore-scripts @tobilu/qmd or bun add -g @tobilu/qmd
+1. Install QMD if needed: npm install -g @tobilu/qmd or bun install -g @tobilu/qmd

 2. Verify QMD is installed: qmd --version